cipherDOT/Dijkstra-algorithm/README.md

 # Dijkstra-algorithm

-Dijkstra's algorithm to find the shortest distance to all vertices in a graph.
+A tool for visualizing and calculating the shortest path between any two vertices in a graph using Dijkstra's shortest path algorithm.